susannaopal/grand-budapest-hotel/README.md

   - [Susanna Carey](https://github.com/susannaopal)

 ## Wins
-	- What went well!
-	- Successes
+	- Seeing the project to completion
+	- Creating the project fully from scratch

 ## Challenges + Improvements
-	- What was difficult & how you would like to improve on code/project
-	- Any Bugs
+	- The planning of classes and methods was tricky at times but initially came together
-	- Future Iterations
+	- Future Iterations: including a manager class and capability

 ## Project Specs